christensenacademy/christensen-academy/modules/css-basics/challenges/three-types-of-css-challenge.md

 Turn the background color of the h1 orange.
 Turn the background color of the paragraphs white.

 ###External

+**Note:** You'll need to make a CSS file.
+I recommend naming it *3types.css*.

 Turn the color of the paragraphs red.

+**Note:** At the completion of this challenge you should have an HTML file named **3types.html** and a CSS file named **3types.css**.
+I recommend keeping all completed challenges for this module in a folder named css-basics.
+If you want to, you could also make a separate folder exclusively for this challenge.